-You don’t have to go all-in at once, because success is achieved with small steps.
-While it may require some sacrifices, rewards like psychological well-being and satisfaction, and the continued existence of natural resources, make at least trying worth it!
+You don’t have to go all in at once, because success is achieved with small steps.
+While it may require some sacrifices, rewards like psychological well-being and satisfaction, and the continued existence of natural resources should be reason enough to just try it!

 3. Stand up for equality (even if you're not the one being mistreated)